asgerjakobsen/TARGET-seq-plus-RNA/README.md

 ## Using the pipeline

+Optional parameters can be specified in the `pipeline.yml` file.

 ### Input files

 FASTQ files (or symlinks) need to be in a subdirectory called `fastq/` within the working directory where you are running the pipeline.